Licensing (Ireland) Act 1902

-However, local authorities were given wide powers to grant licenses outside these restrictions.
-If a lease on a licensed premises expired, causing the license to be surrendered, a new one could be granted to suitable premises in the immediate vicinity.
-There were also provisions for new licenses in parishes which had had significant increase in population.
-The granting of licenses to extensions of premises, or the transferral of licenses, was not affected by the act.
+However, local authorities were given wide powers to grant licences outside these restrictions.
+If a lease on a licensed premises expired, causing the licence to be surrendered, a new one could be granted to suitable premises in the immediate vicinity.
+There were also provisions for new licences in parishes which had had significant increase in population.
+The granting of licences to extensions of premises, or the transferral of licences, was not affected by the act.

 All premises had to be of a minimum rateable value, which varied from thirty pounds in Dublin and Belfast to ten in rural counties.

 The Act extended to Ireland only, and was to continue in force until 31 December 1907.
 It was repealed in the United Kingdom, where it remained in force in Northern Ireland after partition by the Intoxicating Liquor Act (Northern Ireland) 1923.